EARLY CHILDHOOD STUDIES

 Children's Voice

-You will explore the concept of children's voice through a range of theoretical perspective.
+You will explore the concept of children's voice through a range of legislative and theoretical perspectives.
 In doing so you will develop a critical understanding of how to support children's voice, participation and agency in a professional context.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.